 - Family, friends and peers can offer to mentor at home

 - BBC Bitesize has subject resources, quizzes and videos

 - Stainforth 4 All has free computer access weekdays and Saturday mornings

 KS3 Links - BBC Bitesize

 Accelerated reading is a compulsory homework for all students in years 7.
 Students are expected to read twenty minutes a day.
 For every book students read they take a test which monitors their understanding and reading age.
 During literacy lessons they are supported to ensure they reach their optimum reading age.
 As they make progress their choice of book is widened.
 We have a rewards system for those who make the most progress or take the most quizzes.

 KS4 Links - BBC Bitesize

-At Ash Hill Academy, we use a number of different intervention sessions to support KS4 and targeted students, to enable to achieve their full potential and make that all important progress.
-Intervention sessions are delivered in the following formats throughout the year:
+At Ash Hill Academy, we use a number of different bespoke curriculum support sessions to help KS4 and targeted students, to enable to achieve their full potential and make that all important progress.
+Bespoke curriculum support sessions are delivered in the following formats throughout the year:

 - 1:1 or small group sessions during the normal school day

 - Subject-specific Drop-down sessions